 Metro Availability is the last leg of the Data availability spectrum with the express goal of minimizing or eliminating application downtime, on unplanned failure events like site disasters and planned events such as site maintenance.

-Unplanned downtime includes the unexpected like site disasters, hardware or software failures and human error.
-Planned downtime involves planned activities like datacenter maintenance, technology refreshes, software upgrades or patching, application migrations and any event requiring a maintenance window or outage.
+Unplanned application downtime includes the unexpected like site disasters, hardware or software failures and human error.
+Planned application downtime involves planned activities like datacenter maintenance, technology refreshes, software upgrades or patching, application migrations and any event requiring a maintenance window or outage.

 Nutanix Metro Availability is a policy applied on the datastore comprising one or many virtual machines for protection against unplanned and planned downtime.
 Think of the policy as effectively “spanning or stretching” the datastore across two sites.
 On site failure, the policy relies on hypervisor HA (like VMWare HA) to spin-up virtual machines on the partner site where the virtual machines continue serving data from the datastore.